layilin/SP23-33852/_annotations/book4.md

 161.658 Britannia, Neptune's favourite queen.
 A reference to Britain's status as the premier naval power during the eighteenth century.

-161.659 protectress of true science, freedom, arts.
-A common trope of eighteent-century liberalism, there is nevertheless a great irony in the poem ending with a great nationalist celebration of freedom after 650 lines on the enslavement and treatment of other humans.

 161.669 lacquaying winds.
-A poetic way to suggest winds that follow or serve.
+Winds that follow or serve.

 162.680 the Patriot King.
-A reference to Henry St. Bolingbroke's *The Idea of a Patriot King* (1749), a treatise written for Frederick, Prince of Wales (1707-1751), on monarchy.
+Perhaps a reference to Henry St. Bolingbroke's *The Idea of a Patriot King* (1749), a treatise written for Frederick, Prince of Wales (1707-1751), on monarchy.
 It describes in idealized terms the policies and virtuous conduct of a patriot king waiting in the wings.
 The patriot king's accession was supposed to end political conflicts.